liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/05-chart-taglibs/11-predictive-charts.markdown

 prediction/forecast data and contain three numbers: a minimum value, an estimated value, and a maximum value.
 The estimated value is rendered solid and surrounded by a highlighted area with borders specified by the minimum and maximum values.
-This lets you visualize your estimated values, while also giving you an idea of the possible value ranges.
+This lets you visualize your estimated values while also giving you an idea of the possible value ranges.

 ![Figure 1: Predicted/forecasted data is surrounded by a highlighted area of possible values.](../../../images/chart-taglib-predictive-value-range.png)